kreuzwerker/terraform-provider-docker/docs/resources/service.md

 Optional:

 - **propagation** (String) Bind propagation refers to whether or not mounts created within a given bind-mount or named volume can be propagated to replicas of that mount.
 See the [docs](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation) for details.
+Defaults to `rprivate`

 <a id="nestedblock--task_spec--container_spec--mounts--tmpfs_options"></a>